 He was involved in a rollover accident on private property with only himself involved.
 Driver was trapped in truck for several hours until officials cut the vehicle apart in order for him to get out.
 Police have placed the vehicle on hold for inspection.
 Shouldn’t they hold the trailer as well?

 I went to the yard where the trailer is being held but the original seal has been replaced and there is another trailer behind the trailer that was involved in the rollover.

 I would like to consult with a lawyer for my driver as well.
-He has been in the hospital over a week now and cannot move one side of his body.
+He has been in the hospital over a week now.

 Your best bet is to hire a lawyer for yourself and your driver and assert a claim against the company.
 Your lawyer will then get access to everything.

 Having said that, keep in mind that the regs put the duty on the driver as to the weight and inspection of load.